ox-it/cucm-http-api/docs/source/http_api/phone.rst

     :query phone: unique name of the phone to update
     :type phone: string
-    :query dirn: filter by a specific type in the hierarchy of types (will search within subtypes too)
+    :query dirn: directory number (all phones of this directory number will be updated)
     :type dirn: int

     :statuscode 200: request done